Board of Directors

 Member-owners who are interested in serving on the Board can contact the Board via email at any point during the year to learn more about how to run.
-The annual election cycle begins in June, when that year’s application becomes available.
+If you are interested in running for the 2015-2016 Board of Directors, visit our Election page here.

 Julia Burgess, Treasurer